How Tire Warranty Work | Types Of Tire Warranties

 Test Drive Tire Warranty

-It usually comes with new tires for a very short period mostly 30 or 60 days.
+It usually comes with new tires for a very short period, usually 30 or 60 days.
 It is also called a satisfaction warranty.
-If you bought new tires and you won’t get the satisfied results with these tires, then you can claim this warranty and exchange these tires with other tires, or sometimes manufacturers give a money-back guarantee as well.
+If you bought new tires and you won’t get satisfactory results, you can claim this warranty and exchange these tires with other tires, or sometimes manufacturers give a money-back guarantee as well.

 Warranty Plan With Different Tires